SmartTokenLabs/TokenScript-Examples/tutorial/README.md

 In the contract address, where the network is 3 for Ropsten, paste your contract address in place of `YOUR_CONTRACT_ADDRESS`.

-The UI elements rendering in studio (app.html) will captured differently for TokenScript.
+The UI elements rendering in studio (app.html) will be captured differently for TokenScript.
+Rather than a single view, individual actions are isolated in action cards.

-* Create a new file called mint.shtml, and initialise with this template:
+* For the action of Minting, create a new file called mint.shtml, and initialise with this template:
 ```
 <script type="text/javascript"><![CDATA[
 class Token {